AlloyCI/alloy-runner/docs/configuration/autoscale.md

 Runners cache feature was introduced.

 It uses any S3-compatible server to share the cache between used Docker hosts.
-When restoring and archiving the cache, GitLab Runner will query the S3 server and will download or upload the archive.
+When restoring and archiving the cache, AlloyCI Runner will query the S3 server and will download or upload the archive.

 To enable distributed caching, you have to define it in `config.toml` using the